Velocidex/velociraptor-web/content/docs/artifacts/detection.md

 ---
 ## Windows.Detection.ProcessMemory

-Scanning process memory for signals is powerfull technique.
+Scanning process memory for signals is powerful technique.
 This artifact scans processes for a yara signature and when detected, the process memory is dumped and uploaded to the server.